eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 - `uint64_t`: This is an unsigned 64-bit integer type used for storing numeric values.
 It's commonly used for representing amounts of assets.
 - `name`: This is a type that represents an account name on the EOSIO network.
 Account names are 12-character strings that uniquely identify user accounts.
 - `asset`: This is a type that represents a quantity of a particular asset, such as EOS.
-It includes both the amount and the symbol of the asset.
+It includes both the amount and the symbol of the asset, example `1.0000 EOS`.
 - `string`: This is a type that represents a sequence of characters, such as a message or a username.
 - `time_point_sec`: This is a type that represents a point in time as the number of seconds since the Unix epoch (January 1, 1970).
 - `bool`: This is a type that represents a boolean value, which can be either true or false.